Skip to main content

 list

-To see tasks in production, you will need to pass a few additional flags, see rbt task list -h for more details.
+To see tasks in production, you will need to pass a few additional flags; see rbt task list -h for more details.

 cancel

 To cancel a specific task, use rbt task cancel.
-To cancel a task, in addition to the --application-url, you must pass fags to identify the task by its --state-type, --state-id, and --task-uuid.
+To cancel a task, in addition to the --application-url, you must pass flags to identify the task by its --state-type, --state-id, and --task-uuid.
 These values can be found by first running rbt task list.